 - Do not keep your kitten in the garage, and always keep the doors closed.
-Anti-freeze is very tasty to animals and is just one of the common poisonous substances found in garages.
+Antifreeze is very tasty to animals and is just one of the many common poisonous substances found in garages.

 - Cover electric cords, such as the tangle from your computer, with covers sold for that purpose.
 Caution: wrapping electric cords could be a fire hazard.

-- Use animal-safe insect repellant.
-Commercial roach and ant poison will kill cats if ingested.
+- Use animal-safe pest control.
+Many commercial roach, rodent, and ant poisons can kill cats if ingested.